A Lesson to Learn: SG Blocks Inc. (SGBX)

 SGBX’s Market Performance

-SGBX stocks went down by -7.34% for the week, with a monthly jump of 10.99% and a quarterly performance of -28.87%, while its annual performance rate touched -73.84%.
-The volatility ratio for the week stands at 7.15% while the volatility levels for the past 30 days are set at 11.94% for SG Blocks Inc..
-The simple moving average for the period of the last 20 days is 51.92% for SGBX stocks with a simple moving average of 7.34% for the last 200 days.
+SGBX stocks went up by 10.78% for the week, with a monthly jump of 25.56% and a quarterly performance of -18.41%, while its annual performance rate touched -71.17%.
+The volatility ratio for the week stands at 19.60% while the volatility levels for the past 30 days are set at 15.13% for SG Blocks Inc..
+The simple moving average for the period of the last 20 days is 9.50% for SGBX stocks with a simple moving average of -17.52% for the last 200 days.

 Stock Fundamentals for SGBX